The taggedPBC: Annotating a massive parallel corpus for crosslinguistic investigations: Results

 \subsection{Validating tag accuracy}

-There are two means by which we can validate the automated tags provided by the IBM2 word alignment method.
-The first involves assessing against other automatic taggers developed for high resource languages.
+One way to validate the automated tags provided by the IBM2 word alignment method involves assessing against other automatic taggers developed for high resource languages.
 Here we want to see that the method used for tagging these languages aligns with existing language-specific taggers at a level above chance.
-The second means of assessment involves comparing the words and their tags with hand-tagged data in gold standard corpora.
-Here, if we find exact matches (in form and tag) between the \emph{taggedPBC} corpora and those in hand-tagged corpora, we can be confident that other words in the \emph{taggedPBC} with the same part of speech do in fact belong to that word class.